-How do you maintain a safe environment for the patient that you are looking after?
+How do you get assurance that you are maintaining a safe environment for the patients/staff/carers?

-What would you do if an incident occurred in the workplace?
+What would you do if a patient came to harm in the workplace?

-How would you deal with an angry or aggressive patient/customer/relative/colleague?
+Can you give us an example of a time that you have dealt with an angry or aggressive patient/relative/colleague?